bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 - Be sure you defined a STATIC_ROOT variable on the settings.py of the Django project.

-- Make sure your Djanog endpoints comply with React.
+- Make sure your Django endpoints comply with React.

 - Be sure you switch to production environment and added localhost to ALLOWED_HOSTS variable on Djanog settings.

+- debug false

 ### docker-compose file